dylan-lang/opendylan/documentation/hacker-guide/source/runtime-manager/debugger-manager.rst

    :keyword required transaction-id: An instance of :drm:`<object>`.

-   A sublass of <language-level-stop-reason>.
+   A subclass of <language-level-stop-reason>.
 A stop-reason indicating that the execution of an interactive form has just returned, and that its results are available.